Whether acting out of malice or negligence, insider threats pose a significant risk to all organisations.

 Organisations should ensure office networks are segregated, with dedicated WiFi networks for personal devices.
 All employee devices should also have endpoint security software installed.

 Application control is also important, and organisations should create a whitelist of approved apps to ensure employees know which tools are permitted.
-Disabling or, at the very least, monitoring USB points on high risk devices is also highly recommended.

 Provide regular staff training